helixzu/csgocfg/README.md

 # csgocfg

-<p>An advanced Counter-Strike: Global Offensive config.
+An advanced Counter-Strike: Global Offensive config.
 Easy to modify to suit your play style.
-And no, this will not get you VAC banned...</p>
+And no, this will not get you VAC banned...

 **Features:**
 * Viewmodel changer